dylan-lang/opendylan/documentation/core-reference/source/extensions.rst

 The Common Dylan library contains the Common Extensions library and the Dylan library.
-It provides a number of features that were either omitted from the Dylan language described in the DRM, or that Harlequin’s Dylan developers have found useful in a broad range of situations.
+It provides a number of features that were either omitted from the Dylan language described in the DRM, or that Open Dylan's developers have found useful in a broad range of situations.

 The Common Dylan library exports the following modules: